FAQs for the 2018 Review

 The Parliamentary Constituencies Act 1986 (as amended in 2011) requires the four Boundary Commissions for the UK to carry out a review of constituencies and to submit final reports to the Secretary of State in September 2018.

 We must follow the statutory rules set out in the Act.
 These rules have been significantly changed since the last implemented review and will mean substantial changes to Parliamentary constituencies across the UK.
 These include:

 reducing the total number of constituencies from 650 to 600; and

-making sure that each constituency contains a similar number of registered electors.
+making sure that each constituency contains a more equal number of registered electors.

 What will be the impact of the new rules?

 The new stricter limits on the size of the electorate in each constituency and the reduction in the number of seats will mean that the majority of existing constituencies are likely to have to change to some extent.
 It also means fewer options for creating constituencies than in previous reviews.

 The review takes place over approximately two and a half years, with final recommendations submitted to Parliament in September 2018.

 We published our initial proposals for new boundaries in September 2016, and consulted on them for twelve weeks, including hosting public hearings in each region of England.
 All feedback from the initial consultation was published on 28 February 2017, followed by a four-week consultation period during which the public were invited to comment on that feedback.

 The Commission has reviewed in detail all comments from the initial and secondary consultation and determined what revisions are appropriate to the proposed boundaries.
 Following publication of these revised proposals on 17 October 2017, there is a third period of consultation lasting eight weeks, where the public is invited to comment on those revised proposals.